mikkohei13/airflow/readme.md

     * private_place_guess
     * private_latitude
     * private_longitude
+* Copy-paste the visible observation to another sheet
+* Check that there are no semicolons (;) in the data.
+If there are, replace them with something else.
+* Save that sheet as UTF-8 CSV
+* Edit the file with VS Code
-* Check that there are no extra tabs at the end of lines - Pandas expects all rows to have exactly 6 columns
+   * Check that there are no extra semicolons at the end of the rows . there often are on the *last row* (Pandas wants that all rows have exactly 6 columns)
+   * Remove empty rows at the bottom
+   * Replace semicolons with tabs
-* Save as .tsv (tab-separated) *with UTF-8*
+* Change file extension to .tsv
 * Place file to dags/inaturalist/privatedata/latest.tsv
+* Test by running inat_manual on Airflow, without filters and with very recent data
+* Update all data by running inat_manual on Airflow, with filters:
+   * inat_MANUAL_production_latest_obsId = 0
+   * inat_MANUAL_production_latest_update = 2000-01-01T00%3A25%3A15%2B00%3A00
+   * inat_MANUAL_urlSuffix = &geoprivacy=obscured%2Cobscured_private%2Cprivate

 # Todo